Body aches are common. They can result from tiredness or exercise, but they can also be a symptom of an underlying condition.

-Many underlying causes of body aches can be easily identified and treated without having to see a doctor.
 Body aches can vary in intensity and frequency.
-They may be described as sharp, intermittent pains or a dull but persistent ache.
+A person may describe them as sharp, intermittent pains or a dull but persistent ache.

-Body aches often occur alongside other symptoms.
-Recognizing other signs can help a person identify the cause and whether they should see a doctor.
+If body aches are due to a medical condition, a person may experience other symptoms as well.
+Recognizing other signs can help a person identify the cause and decide whether they should see a doctor.

 Some common symptoms that occur alongside body aches are: